jakeefr/jakeefr/README.md

-I'm **Jakob Werner** (`jakeefr` / [`@jxkedevs`](https://x.com/jxkedevs)), a freelance web and AI developer and the founder of **[Werner's Works](https://wernersworks.dev)**, based in the Oklahoma City area.
+I'm **Jakob Werner** (`jakeefr` / [`@jxkedevs`](https://x.com/jxkedevs)), a freelance web and AI developer and the founder of **[Werner's Works](https://wernersworks.dev)**, based in the Oklahoma area.
 I hold a B.S. in Cyber Security & Forensics and build production web applications, autonomous AI agent systems, and native iOS apps for clients end to end.

 ## What I Do